Gourab369/pyGameTools/README.md

 - along with the number of frames each picture will be displayed for
 - just fill up the data/anims/ directory with set of pictures for a perticular animation
 - call the .play() to play the animation
+- at any point in time during the animation is running Modifiers can be applyed to it modifiers include scaling, opacity, rotations clock and anticlock wise
 - example of this is in animator.py

 ------------------------------------------------------------------------------